GISGRO receives the ISO 27001 certificate for information security management

 People and processes are the foundation of information security

 “As we are familiar with many other ISO standards and had previously certified our quality, safety, and environmental management, also the information security management fitted quite easily in our processes.
-The most important steps in the certification process were to recognize and evaluate the security risks and to increase awareness among our personnel.
-In a software company, information security is built in many roles, but we communicate regularly on topics such as data handling procedures”, describes Pia Asikainen, Organizational Development Specialist at GISGRO.
+The most important steps in the certification process were to recognise and evaluate the security risks and to increase awareness among our personnel.
+In a software company, information security is built in many roles, but we communicate regularly on topics such as data handling procedures”, describes Pia Asikainen, Organisational Development Specialist at GISGRO.

 “The ISO 27001 certification is a reward for our efforts to develop information security in our work.
 However, this doesn’t mean the work is now done.
 We will still be working with our clients to make the digital transformation in port industry as safe as possible”, concludes Timo Aarvala, CEO of GISGRO.